snowdj/CodingPuzzles-Python/CodingPuzzles/doc/arrays/Maximum Subarray.md

   - The maxsum comes from the max range of a growing range
   - What causes a growing range to end?
 Negative numbers and negative sums
   - Keep a tsum.
 If tsum < 0, reset the start point of tsum range
-- Solution 2: Prefix Sum: Max Sum = Current Sum - Min Sum
+- Solution 2: Prefix Sum: Max Sum = Current Sum - Pre Min Sum

 # My Solution